2020 Beirut explosion: Yield

 Aouad et al. (2021) derived the kinematics of the fireball from publicly available videos.
 Considering a time of separation between the fireball and the shock wave at about 170 milliseconds, they concluded a TNT equivalent mass of 0.2 ± 0.08 kt of TNT or 520 ± 200 tons of ammonium nitrate at a distance of 130 meters from the explosion center.
 This result is consistent with Dewey 2021 that suggests that the Beirut explosion TNT equivalence is an increasing function of distance.

 Temsah et al. 2021 estimated the magnitude of the explosion.
 The research was based on a structural engineering approach with numerical non-linear finite element modelling of the grain elevator facing Warehouse 12 where the explosion took place.
 The numerical study model was based on silos data (geometrical and material properties) and the use of the Conventional Weapons Effects Blast Loading (CONWEP), and the Coupled Eulerian-Lagrangian (CEL) methods to generate the blast load.
 The analysis results proved that an amount equivalent to 564 t of AN (or 220 t of TNT) was adequate to generate damages similar to those resulting from the explosion.
 This amount represents 20.5% of the original stored amount (2750 t).
 As for the state of the grain elevator, results showed it was structurally unstable and should be demolished or properly strengthened.

-Kim and Pasyanos (2021) put the yield between 0.62–1.25 kt, with the best and most likely estimate at 0.9 kt of TNT, with a likely depth of 2 m.
+Kim and Pasyanos (2021) put the yield between 0.62 and 1.25 kt, with the best and most likely estimate at 0.9 kt of TNT, with a likely depth of 2 m.

 It has been suggested that not all of the ammonium nitrate was still in the warehouse at the time of the explosion.
 Some experts estimated that there were only 700 to 1,000 tonnes remaining out of the original 2,750, with the rest having been removed or stolen since 2014.
 The US Federal Bureau of Investigation estimated there were about 500 tonnes left, a number which was later cited by Prime Minister Hassan Diab.
 However, there were also two experts who concluded that most or all of the ammonium nitrate exploded.